Is it Safe to Go to the Holy Land?

 The Israelis there has been a stable truce on the Gaza border for several months now.
 It was extremely safe to be within Israel's borders before the current flare-up.
 With tunnels and much of Hamas' armaments destroyed, it will be safer than ever in coming weeks and months.

 The last time it was truly too dangerous to travel to Israel for a pilgrimage was during the Yom Kippur war of 1973.
 There has been sporadic violence since then, especially on the Gaza border.
 But it has never threatened pilgrims or been a cause for canceling a pilgrimage.

 Passengers need to know that, in the unlikely event that strife breaks out that is severe enough to threaten pilgrims, the trip will be canceled and everyone refunded, regardless of whether they have purchased trip insurance.
 BTW, I still recommend trip insurance since a medical emergency or an unexpected death in the family, etc. either during or just before the trip would be taken care of totally in this way.

 I mentioned the violence in Chicago earlier.
 Would I go to Chicago?
 Of course!
 I spent two wonderful days there this summer.
 I just know, as most Chicago citizens know, the places NOT to go.

 Desire to come to the Holy Land but not sure this is the right time?
 Don't wait till "things calm down."
 Things may never "calm down" totally in the Middle East.
 You'd be waiting forever.
 Don't let fear rob you of what will be, should you go with us to the Holy Land, one of the greatest experiences of your life.

 Dr. Marcellino D'Ambrosio

 P.S.
-If anyone would like to call Sam Hanania at the offices of
+If anyone would like to call our Tour operator, Sam Hanania ,at the offices of

 Consolidated Tour Organization (CTO) feel free to call him 9-4 Eastern time